If You Want to Own a Safe Marijuana Stock, Read This

-Jeffery Gundlach, known as the “Bond King,” told Reuters that the “economy is posed to weaken” after the yield curve inversion on Tuesday.
+Jeffery Gundlach, known as the “Bond King,” recently said that the “economy is poised to weaken” after the yield curve inversion.
 (Source: “DoubleLine’s Gundlach says Treasuries point to economy ready to weaken,” Reuters, December 4, 2018.)

 Given the uncertainties that already exist, such as trade negotiations, commodity prices, and ongoing geopolitical tensions, an economic recession would most definitely lead to a stock market crash.
 It doesn’t help the case that valuations of U.S. equities are near the higher end of their historical averages.